xinyu-pu/xinyu-pu.github.io/_pages/about.md

 My current research focuses on **Machine Learning** and **Data Mining**.
 My interests are in **Multiview Clustering** and **Graph Learning**, especially explorations on incomplete multiview data.
 In a word, I have a passion for Artificial Intelligence and wish to propose meaningful works.
+For any problem concerning my work, please feel free to contact me.

 News and Updates
 ======